Intrepid’s leaders want you to try these dishes on your next trip

 China

 Chinese food is one of the most popular cuisines in the world, so it’s likely that you’re already au fait with the classics.
-While Peking duck is now widely available (and thank goodness for that), Long, a leader from China, insists that travelers should still trying it when visiting Beijing.
+While Peking duck is now widely available (and thank goodness for that), Long, a leader from China, insists that travellers should still try it when visiting Beijing.
 Sure, this crispy Chinese classic has popped up in restaurants worldwide, but nothing quite beats experiencing it in its home city.
 If you’re a fan of rich and savory flavors, Long confidently asserts that you won’t be able to refuse it.

 Nepal